Ertugliflozin and metformin (Oral)

 Ertugliflozin and metformin may cause vaginal yeast infections in women and yeast infections of the penis in men.
 This is more common in patients who have a history of genital yeast infections or in men who are not circumcised.
 Women may have a vaginal discharge, itching, or odor.
 Men may have redness, itching, swelling, or pain around the penis, or a discharge with a strong odor from the penis.
 Check with your doctor right away if you have any of these symptoms.

 Ertugliflozin and metformin may cause a rare but serious bacterial infection, called necrotizing fasciitis of the perineum or Fournier's gangrene, which can cause damage to the tissue under the skin in the area between and around the anus and genitals (perineum).
 Fournier's gangrene may lead to hospitalization, multiple surgeries, or death.
 Check with your doctor right away if you have fever, unusual tiredness or weakness, or pain, tenderness, redness, or swelling of the area between and around your anus and genitals.

 Ertugliflozin and metformin may cause some women who do not have regular monthly periods to ovulate.
 This can increase the chance of pregnancy.
 If you are a woman of childbearing potential, you should discuss birth control options with your doctor.

-Let your doctor or dentist know you are taking ertugliflozin and metformin.
-Your doctor may advise you to stop taking ertugliflozin and metformin before you have major surgery or diagnostic tests, especially tests that use a contrast dye.
+Let your doctor or dentist know you are using ertugliflozin and metformin.
+Your doctor may advise you to stop using ertugliflozin and metformin at least 4 days before you have major surgery or diagnostic tests, especially tests that use a contrast dye.

 Make sure any doctor or dentist who treats you knows that you are using ertugliflozin and metformin.
 Ertugliflozin and metformin may affect the results of certain medical tests (eg, urine glucose tests may not be accurate).